General Riemann Sums

 Let f be negative and increasing.
 The right-hand sum rectangles don't cover enough area, but when f is negative this means the right-hand sum will be less negative than the actual integral.
 Therefore the right-hand sum will be an over-estimate.

 In order to determine if your sum gives an over-or under-estimate, you can rely on the things we learned earlier:

-- If f is increasing then the left-hand sum is an over-estimate and the right-hand sum is an under-estimate.
+- If f is increasing then the left-hand sum is an under-estimate and the right-hand sum is an over-estimate.

-- If f is decreasing then the left-hand sum is an under-estimate and the right-hand sum is an over-estimate.
+- If f is decreasing then the left-hand sum is an over-estimate and the right-hand sum is an under-estimate.